awilmoth/nillion-test/README.md

 4. Run the Github Action workflow to trigger the Docker build and push to ECR.

 5. Deploy the 2_high_availability_ecs.yaml to your AWS account using Cloudformation.

+## Updates

+The Github Action workflow triggers on all pushes to main.
+This will build the docker container and push to ECR with the tag '''latest'''.
+To update the ECS tasks, update the ECS Deployment in the AWS console or via the cli to get the latest docker container from ECR.